 Knowing about these backyard dangers for dogs, guarding against them, and—perhaps most important—having a solid plan in place for when your dog gets into something he shouldn’t, is key to keeping him safe and sound.

-“For example, if you live in a place where there are venomous snakes, this is likely the most dangerous environmental risk,” she explains.
+Backyard dangers for dogs vary greatly depending on where you live.
+If you live in a place where there are venomous snakes, for example, then this is likely the most dangerous environmental risk for your pet.

 Invisible fences also leave dogs vulnerable, as they don’t prevent wildlife from entering your backyard or garden.
 Everything from coyotes and foxes to stray dogs can wander into a yard with an invisible fence.

 While not all may apply to the region in which you live, here are nine of the top backyard dangers for dogs.

 Toxic plants are one of the biggest dog dangers in your backyard.
 Many pet parents don’t realize that the plants surrounding their home could be poisonous.
 As such, the first line of defense is education.
 It’s helpful to learn how to identify common yard plants toxic to dogs.

 Lily of the valley, foxglove, oleander, kalanchoe, and sago palm are among the backyard plants poisonous to dogs, but there are many others to watch out for.
 Other toxic plants and toxic weeds for dogs include aloe, daffodils, chrysanthemum, gladiolas, and peonies.